vladdossik/Bixer-btc-app-/README.md

 Help page.This page is used to contact the developer.
 It is necessary to fill in the fields and clicking the Send button gives the client the choice of which email-client to use.
 It was too easy, since I used Youtube when implementing this part of the project.

 ![photo_2019-07-02_22-02-59](https://user-images.githubusercontent.com/45006912/60615487-e52d6e00-9dd7-11e9-946a-2675c8f93812.jpg)

+ in version 2.0 I will add a function for changing theme color and and completely redo the output and reading of the news.